brooklynrail/brooklynrail-platform/content/events/2022/03/defamiliarizations-in-chinese-visual-cultures-and-aesthetics.md

 ---
 title: Defamiliarizations in Chinese Visual Cultures and Aesthetics
-deck: Featuring Jia, Drew Hammond, and Paul Gladston
+deck: Featuring Jia (嘉), Drew Hammond, and Paul Gladston
-summary: Architect, editor, and curator Jia and critic and curator Drew Hammond join critical theorist and cultural historian Paul Gladston for a conversation.
+summary: Architect, editor, and curator Jia (嘉) and critic and curator Drew Hammond join critical theorist and cultural historian Paul Gladston for a conversation.
 We conclude with a poetry reading by Jennifer S. Cheng.
 people:
   - person: drew-hammond